Jet Schemes, Quantum Dilogarithm and Feigin-Stoyanovsky's Principal Subspaces: Principal subspace of

-Let us consider another commutative algebra where $I$ is general all Type \RomanNumeralCaps 2 relations and left-hand side of all relations of type \RomanNumeralCaps 1 and \RomanNumeralCaps 3.
+where ideal $I$ is generated by all Type \RomanNumeralCaps 2 relations and the left-hand sides of all relations of Type \RomanNumeralCaps 1 and Type \RomanNumeralCaps 3.
 This way $I$ is a monomial ideal.
-This algebra and its jet algebra are easier to analyze.
-We will show that where inequality among $q$-series has the obvious meaning: all $q$-coefficients on the left-hand side are less than or equal to the corresponding coefficients on the right-hand side.
+This algebra and its infinite jet algebra are easier to analyze.
+We will show that where the inequality among $q$-series has the obvious meaning: all $q$-coefficients on the left-hand side are less than or equal to the corresponding coefficients on the right-hand side.
+Eventually we will show that additionally $HS_{q}(J_{\infty}(B))={\rm ch}[W(\Lambda_0)]$ which together with $HS_{q}(J_{\infty}(A)) \geq {\rm ch}[W(\Lambda_0)]$ implies the classical freeness of $W(\Lambda_0)$ (see Section 4).